bismuth-dev/RebornBuddy.Wiki/src/docs/users/index.md

 ## Buying RebornBuddy

-RebornBuddy works off a monthly subscription and product keys are available on [RebornBuddy.com][rebornbuddy].
-Unlike FF14's own subscription where you endlessly top-up the same account, RebornBuddy keys disposable and you simply get a new one as they expire.
+RebornBuddy requires a monthly subscription and product keys are available on [RebornBuddy.com][rebornbuddy].
+Unlike the game's own subscription, where you endlessly top-up the same account, RebornBuddy keys disposable and you simply get a new one as they expire.
 This also means it won't auto-renew and charge you unexpectedly.

 Keys are available in 1 or 6 month increments and with 1 or 3 simultaneous sessions.
-Multi-session keys let you log into the bot multiple times at once, such as when multi-boxing or splitting costs with trusted friends.
+Multi-session keys let you log into the bot multiple times at once, such as when multi-boxing or sharing keys with trusted friends.
 The bot generally costs less when buying more months or sessions at once.

-???+ tip "Can't find your RebornBuddy key?"
+???+ help "Can't find your RebornBuddy key?"
-    Keys are delivered in a e-mail titled "RebornBuddy Key Purchase" -- wait a bit longer or check junk mail folders.
-If the e-mail is still missing and you've already registered on Buddy Auth, it might be available on the [Keys][list-keys] page.
+    Keys are delivered in an e-mail titled "RebornBuddy Key Purchase" -- wait a bit longer or check junk mail folders.
+If the e-mail is still missing and you're already registered on Buddy Auth, the new key might be available on the [Keys][list-keys] page.

     For further support, create a ticket on [RebornBuddy's ZenDesk][rebornbuddy-support].

-After getting your key, register on [Buddy Auth][buddyauth] with the same e-mail used to purchase for access to key and [session management][list-sessions] -- useful if the bot crashes and prevents logins due to "max sessions".
+After buying, register on [Buddy Auth][buddyauth] with the same e-mail used during purchase.
+This site offers key lists and [session management][list-sessions] -- useful if the bot crashes and prevents logins due to "max sessions".
 If your new key isn't already listed under the [Keys][list-keys] tab, simply add it to your Buddy Auth account under the [Attach Key][attach-key] tab.

 [list-keys]: https://eu.buddyauth.com/User/Keys "Keys"
 [list-sessions]: https://eu.buddyauth.com/User/Sessions "Sessions"